Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Rosalie: Let’s hide in one of the rooms, wait for him to run past and then go back the other way.

-Warden: Sounds like a WIL save to me. *Arlene fails, but Rosalie rolls a 1.* The watchman runs straight past Rosalie, but notices Arlene’s bag sticking out behind the corner just in time.
+Warden: Sounds like a WIL save to me. *Arlene fails, but Rosalie scores a critical success.* The watchman runs straight past Rosalie, but notices Arlene’s bag sticking out behind the corner just in time.
 I’ll roll to see what the last obstacle will be.
 11 – DEX – A fallen tree.
 Hmm, there are a few rows of these queue line dividers between you and the exit.
+Rosalie, you are already quite far ahead, do you want to help Arlene out?

-Rosalie: As I have already 2 points, I will hold up the last divider for Arlene to help her escape.
+Rosalie: Yes, I will hold up the last divider for Arlene to help her escape.

-Warden: Alright, but if you don’t get at least 1 point in total this round, he will get you both.
+Warden: Alright, but there’s the risk that he will get you both.
 Arlene fails again, but Rosalie succeeds.
 Arlene is struggling to jump over the dividers in her skirt, but with your help you both make it out the front door while the watchman gets tangled up in the line dividers.

 Arlene: *“Thank you, Rosa!
 He almost got me.”* What’s in the casket?